lindaprotocol/documentation-en/docs/releases/signature_verification.md

-# java-tron Release Package Signature Verification
+# java-linda Release Package Signature Verification

-This document provides developers with instructions on how to verify the signature of the TRON java-tron executable file to ensure its **authenticity** and **integrity**.
+This document provides developers with instructions on how to verify the signature of the LINDA java-linda executable file to ensure its **authenticity** and **integrity**.
 The signature verification process requires three key pieces of information: the executable file to be verified, its digital signature, and the public key corresponding to the private key used for signing.
-The verification principle is to use the content of the executable file and its signature to derive the signing public key and compare it with the public key officially released on the [java-tron](https://github.com/tronprotocol/java-tron) GitHub repository.
-If they match, it confirms that the java-tron executable you obtained is consistent with the one published on GitHub and has not been tampered with.
+The verification principle is to use the content of the executable file and its signature to derive the signing public key and compare it with the public key officially released on the [java-linda](https://github.com/lindaprotocol/java-linda) GitHub repository.
+If they match, it confirms that the java-linda executable you obtained is consistent with the one published on GitHub and has not been tampered with.

-TRON's signing method for java-tron release packages has been adjusted:
+LINDA's signing method for java-linda release packages has been adjusted:

 * **For new versions released on or after January 3, 2023**: **GPG** is used for signing and verification.
-* **For versions released before January 3, 2023**: A **specific TRON account's public and private keys** were used for signing and verification.
+* **For versions released before January 3, 2023**: A **specific LINDA account's public and private keys** were used for signing and verification.

 This document will detail both of these signature verification processes.

 ## GPG Signature Verification Process

-For java-tron versions released after January 3, 2023, you must use GPG for signature verification.
-The java-tron executable and its corresponding signature file are published together on the [GitHub Releases page](https://github.com/tronprotocol/java-tron/releases).
+For java-linda versions released after January 3, 2023, you must use GPG for signature verification.
+The java-linda executable and its corresponding signature file are published together on the [GitHub Releases page](https://github.com/lindaprotocol/java-linda/releases).
 Please follow the steps below to perform GPG signature verification.

 ### 1. Install GPG